 From there, the judge will give final say on whether the servicemember’s military status is to blame for the failed payments.

 In many cases, the judge will then stay the eviction for up to three months.

 Who classifies as a dependent of the servicemember?

-Most people know that anyone who is married to, or the child of, a servicemember may be protected, but you may not know that anyone the tenant has supported – in other words, paid more than 50 percent of that person’s cost of living – in the past 180 days is also considered a dependent.
-For further information, see Who is Protected by the Servicemembers Civil Relief Act.
+Most people know that the SCRA may protect anyone who is married to, or the child of, a servicemember.
+But you may not know that courts consider anyone the tenant has supported (paid more than 50 percent of that person’s cost of living) for the past 180 days a dependent as well.
+For further information, see Who the Servicemembers Civil Relief Act Protects.

-As a landlord, it’s your responsibility to learn if your tenants are servicemembers, and if they are protected by the SCRA.
-The Servicemembers Civil Relief Act Centralized Verification Service can help you to stay in compliance with this important and powerful law.
+As a landlord, it’s your responsibility to learn if your tenants are servicemembers who are entitled to SCRA protections.
+The Servicemembers Civil Relief Act Centralized Verification Service can help you to stay in compliance with this law.